Last updated on 2026-02-09

 - Engineering Assistant: Assists in the mechanical design and build of industrial equipment, contributing to production and development.

-- Technical Sales Representative: Engages with clients to provide solutions and support for electromechanical products and services.
+- Technical Sales Representative: Engages with clients to sell electromechanical products and services, requiring a strong understanding of technical specifications.

 These roles highlight the diverse opportunities available to graduates, reflecting the program's comprehensive training and industry relevance.